codio/site/source/docs/dashboard/classes/class-add.html.md

 ##Begin & End Dates
 These are purely for display purposes and are optional.

-##Course
+##Modules, Teachers & Students
-You can at this point assign a Course to the class.
-Press the ellipsis to choose a Course.
+Having created your Class you can at this point proceed to add modules, teachers and students to the class.